rafafrdz/stocking-app-server/README.md

 I explain in more or less detail this approach with a lot of graphs in the following sections.
 However, I am concerned about the business model implementation is probably not the best-fitted implementation (I don't have much experience in DDD) but I consider it fits well with our purpose and clarify in a good way.

+**Friendly Reminder (10/04/2023)**: At the moment I have no clear how I could implement a better chance to handler error / message from server to out.

 ## Technical stack

 In this repo, I try to develop a http4s server creating algebras using the tagless final encoding and the following stack: